The Amityville Horror House

 Shortly after moving in, they reportedly began smelling strange odors.
 They also claimed that the front door would slam in the middle of the night.

-George said that at some points, his wife Kathy would suddenly transform into an elderly woman.
-He also claimed that on one occasion, he woke up at night and saw her levitating above the bed.
+George said that his wife, Kathy, would sometimes transform into an elderly woman.
+On one occasion, he woke up at night and saw her levitating above the bed.

 In the years that followed, questions were raised about the accuracy of the couple's story.
 There were also accusations that the entire haunting was a hoax.

-For example, a book about their experience claimed that they saw cloven hoof prints (devil's footprints) in the snow on New Year's Day in 1976.
+For example, a book about their experience claimed that they saw cloven hoof prints (the devil's footprints) in the snow on New Year's Day in 1976.
 Historical weather data indicates that this didn't happen, as there was no snowfall at that time.

-The Lutzes said that a number of items had been physically damaged by an unseen spirit.
+The Lutzes said that an invisible spirit physically damaged a number of items.
 However, the couple that purchased the house from them in 1977 disputed this claim.
 From what they could see, the items in question were perfectly fine and had not been repaired.

 Suggestions that the house may have been built on an ancient Indian burial ground are also without merit.

 Ed and Lorraine Warren were among the paranormal investigators who visited the house.
-According to Warrens, the haunting was not a hoax.
+The Warrens believed that the haunting was not a hoax.

 However, in 1979, Ronald DeFeo Jr.'s lawyer, William Weber, told People magazine that he met with the Lutzes and that they had all concocted the story over a few bottles of wine.